Top Photo Spots in the Dolomites

 Alpe di Siusi (Seiser Alm), Dolomites, Italy.

-Santa Maddalena in Val di Funes is one of those places that looks unreal even in bad weather.
+San Giovanni in Ranui is one of those places that looks unreal even in bad weather.
 The small church, the patchwork of meadows, and the dramatic Odle/Geisler peaks in the background make it a classic Dolomites scene.

-You can drive to the village, park nearby, and follow the signs to the panoramic viewpoint — it’s a short walk through fields above the houses.
+You can drive to the village Santa Maddalena, park nearby, and follow the signs to the panoramic viewpoint — it’s a short walk through fields above the houses.
 Sunrise and early morning are the most peaceful, and low clouds after a storm can make the mountains look extra dramatic.

 Tre Cime di Lavaredo